 Explore Lefkosia, the largest town on Cyprus, with enough historical sites and museums to fill a day, plus good shopping.
 If you take your passports, you can cross the border into the Turkish part of town in North Cyprus.

-In the east of the island, visit Curium, with the best amphitheatre on the island – the Magic Dancing Show will amaze younger kids.
+In the east of the island, visit Curium, with the best amphitheatre on the island – the Magic Dancing Waters Live Show will amaze younger kids.

-Head for the camel park at Mazdos, just outside Larnaca, or the donkey sanctuary in Viouni Village just outside Limassol.
+Head for the camel park at Mazotos, just outside Larnaca, or the donkey sanctuary just outside Limassol.

 Go roaming in search of beautiful and interesting inland villages that will show you a bit of the real Cyprus – once there, have a wander then sit in the shade of a veranda to watch the world, and your children, go by.